guihen01/Get.JIRA-USersDetailsFromGroup/README.md

 3. routine can be used and referenced with the JiraLib.dll reference in your c# project .
 Download the nuget package : https://www.nuget.org/packages/RestAPI-JIRA-Lib/ and make  call to this method in your code.
 4. is used with C# code
-5  Developed and tested in Visual Studio 2019.
+5. Developed and tested in Visual Studio 2019.
-6 can be used as so , whitout reference to library, but it is then needed to insert the method GetUSersDetailsFromGroup() code of routine and rebuild the project. sample code at .
+6. can be used as so , whitout reference to library JiraLib.dll, but it is then needed, to insert the method GetUSersDetailsFromGroup() code of routine in your project and rebuild the project.
+.